 In high level dog training, John Soares believes that this consideration is what sets him apart from his competitors.
 The harmony of movement is a quality a professional, as well as novice, can value.
 The picture of dog and handler working as one is the goal.
 John Soares’ training methods utilizes the natural behavior of movement (predatory sequence) and ritualistic movement (distance and space) to produce behaviors we can all compete and live with.

-Your dog isn’t going to train itself (in good behavior).
-So let’s get the ball rolling.
-To receive a no-obligation pet evaluation, just let us know a few details.
+To receive a no-obligation evaluation, just let us know a few details.
 We’ll be in touch very soon.
-Please use the phone number below or send us a message using our inquiry form.
+Please use the phone number below or send us a message using our contact form.

-Our prices for dog training are based on an in-person evaluation of your pet.
+Our prices for dog training are based on an in-person evaluation of your pup.

 Call: (973) 506-4644